Quick Answer: What Is Commercial Insurance?

 Commercial Insurance Cost Comparison by Policy Type

-You’ll commonly find workers’ compensation insurance coverage, also called “employer’s liability.”
-This type of policy provides coverage for bodily injury done to employees during their employment.
-Workers’ compensation insurance will typically cover all losses incurred most often in the workplace, such as illness and injuries sustained during work hours or while on a company-owned vehicle.
-Workers’ comp is legally mandated in 49 of 50 U.S. states for businesses with at least one employee, per the U.S. Department of Labor.
-However, you will want to know whether or not your business has a designated risk status.
-According to the Oregon Bureau of Labor and Industries, if your business is a large corporation or provides services to others (such as managing a hotel), it should have workers’ compensation coverage.
-Otherwise, your business may be deemed a low-risk employer, and you will not be required to carry such insurance.
+Whether your business carries a designated risk status affects both your legal obligations and your premiums.
+According to the Oregon Bureau of Labor and Industries, if your business is a large corporation or provides services to others (such as managing a hotel), it should carry workers’ compensation coverage.
+A business classified as low-risk may not be legally required to carry it, but that classification can change as your payroll and operations grow.
 The National Council on Compensation Insurance (NCCI) tracks loss cost rates and risk classifications across industries to help insurers like Zurich Insurance and AmTrust Financial price workers’ compensation policies accurately.

 Coverage of Contents Insurance

-In conclusion, any business owner needs to understand the types of coverage available, what their policy will and will not cover, and how to ensure they are fully protected in a loss.
-While commercial insurance may seem complicated when you know what kind of coverage your business needs, it won’t be that bad.
-Working with a licensed independent insurance broker — or using digital platforms like Next Insurance, Simply Business, or CoverWallet — can help business owners compare quotes and find the right mix of coverage at a competitive price.
+Any business owner needs to understand what their policy covers, what it excludes, and where gaps exist.
+Getting coverage right is not complicated once you know your risk profile.
+Working with a licensed independent insurance broker, or using digital platforms like Next Insurance, Simply Business, or CoverWallet, can help you compare quotes and find the right mix of coverage at a competitive price.

 Frequently Asked Questions